 The following list captures the range of objectives that relate directly to mule deer hunting seasons.
 Caribou and urban deer management objectives were discussed but stakeholders felt these objectives needed to be addressed through other means.
-Since the list is meant to be allencompassing, some objectives are competing, and cannot be achieved simultaneously (e.g. increase proportion of 3.5 year-old bucks in population and maximize harvest).
+Since the list is meant to be all-encompassing, some objectives are competing, and cannot be achieved simultaneously (e.g. increase proportion of 3.5 year-old bucks in population and maximize harvest).
 The objective to increase population size will not likely be affected by buck-only hunting seasons.
-However this objective was included in the consequence table to demonstrate that other tools are needed to increase populations (Section 3.0).
+However this objective was included in the consequence table to demonstrate that other tools needed to be considered to increase population size (Section 3.0).